Belisario Nino DiTaranto, “Nino”, 93, devoted husband for 55 years of his

 Association, or the Roy B. Pettengill Ambulance Association.

-in memory of Belisario Nino DiTaranto, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Belisario Nino DiTaranto, please visit our floral store.